nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 ## Generating tokens

-While working on a test version of your app, you can obtain a test token on from the application page of your [Vonage account](https://ui.idp.vonage.com/ui/auth/login).
-However, in a final production version of an app, you will want to use one of the Vonage Video [server-side SDKs](/video/server-sdks/overview), not the application page, to generate tokens.
+While working on a test version of your app, you can obtain a test token on from the project page of your [Vonage account](https://ui.idp.vonage.com/ui/auth/login).
+However, in a final production version of an app, you will want to use one of the Vonage Video [server-side SDKs](/video/server-sdks/overview), not the project page, to generate tokens.